Skip to Content

 As mentioned, if you go to a lender today and ask for a “non-owner-occupied” loan or “rental property loan” they will make you pay 20-25% down and charge you a sky-high rate at least 1-2% higher than owner-occupied rates.

 This is because non-owner-occupied loans are considered riskier.
-A landlord will stop making payments on his rental home before his primary home.
+A landlord will stop making payments on a rental home before a primary home.

 Here are the best owner-occupied multifamily financing options.